csiv23/100-days-of-code/log.md

 **Progress** Continued work on Etch-a-Sketch Project

 **Thoughts** Today I added functionality to change the color of each pixel on the grid by having the mouse hover over them.
 Additionally, I created a button for clearing the grid.
 I'm still having issues getting this to function, but I bet I will figure it out soon (hopefully).
+I also added a button so that a new grid will be generated of a specified size determined by the user's input.

 **Link(s) to work**
 1. [odin-etch-a-sketch](https://github.com/csiv23/odin-etch-a-sketch)